Music Publishing vs Distribution (Full Breakdown)

 You can pitch the song for sync opportunities and set up camps for songwriting and collaboration.

-You won't get the publisher's share, but you'll still earn money through the songwriters share.
+You won't get the publisher's share, but you'll still earn money through the songwriter's share.

 But songwriters can still earn money by offering services to make a finished product shine.

-Join Boost Collective for free here
+Join Boost Collective for free here.

-Join Boost Collective
+Use Boost Collective

-Spotify-Promotion
+Spotify-Promotion Spotify-Promotion